jfriedlein/Automatic_differentiation_for_material_modelling-dealii/README.md

 ## Implementation of AD on QP-level
-Now we talk enough about the theory, lets dive into the code and see.
+Now we talked enough about the theory, lets dive into the code and see.

 several examples on the usage starting with Neo-Hooke, plasticity, dual-surface, ...

+A quick and dirty version of AD on the QP-level can be found in the file "Multiplicative plasticity with automatic differentiation - quickDirty.cc".
+Therein we use AD only for the stress-strain tangent.
+The functionality is split up into two functions.
+A helper function that organises the AD stuff and the actual algorithm for the material model, which is templated by Number.
+This enables us to call the material model either with AD or, in case we implemented the tangent, we can use the same routine together with analytical tangent.

 ## "Levels" of AD
 (That is my personal convention, if you don't like it, I'm sorry.
 We only accept better ideas in the "Issues" section, not complaints.)